Maplefin444/Maplefin444/README.md

 ## About Me

+UOFT 2T8 ECE
+William Lyon Mackenzie '24 MaCS Program
-I'm a student at William Lyon Mackenzie, and I do stuff sometimes (if you want to know more about me, reach out!)
+(if you want to know more about me, reach out!)

 ## Skills